-Editor’s note: Marketplace’s Andy Uhler is spending the week reporting about doing business on the Texas-Mexico border, during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
-Uhler is sharing some small stories along the way.
+Editor’s note: Marketplace’s Andy Uhler spent a week reporting about doing business on the Texas-Mexico border during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
 Below is the third entry from his reporter's notebook.
 You can read the other entries here.

 McALLEN, TEXAS - If you’re not in the cattle business, you probably don’t think a ton about fever ticks.
 But if you’re a South Texas rancher, you worry all the time about a disease transmitted by ticks, bovine babesiosis.

 Some ranchers, like Richard Guerra, think one key to controlling the disease is to stop animals from crossing into Texas from Mexico, where the ticks are endemic.

 Guerra’s family has owned 9,000 acres of land in Roma, Texas, for hundreds of years.
 He and his son invited me into their home in McAllen to chat about the fever tick problem — and why they think a border wall or other physical barrier would help.

 “Our view is very simple: If we have a barrier to stop cattle, horses, wildlife from coming across (the border), we’re gonna have a better chance,” Guerra said.
 “We’re not going to stop the humans, I don’t care what kind of wall we build, but I want a wall.”